Hurt On the Job in Everett? Contact Us Today for a Free Consultation

 Permanent Partial Disability vs. Lifetime Pension

 When the Department of Labor & Industries or self-insured employer determines an injured worker’s medical condition is “fixed and stable,” meaning no treatment will improve that workers’ medical condition, claim closure is usually next.
-If the worker returned to work, then a doctor rates permanent partial disability (PPD) (hyperlink) and the claim is closed based on the PPD rating.
+If the worker returns to work, then a doctor rates permanent partial disability (PPD) (hyperlink) and the claim is closed based on the PPD rating.
 Written protest to claim closure and proof of a higher rating of PPD must be submitted to the Department of Labor & Industries within 60 days of receipt of the closure order.
 The attorneys at The Walthew Law Firm have extensive experience in how to rate PPD and protests or appeals to claim closure.

 The larger issue, however, is whether the injured worker is permanently unable to return work.
 They may be entitled to a total disability, lifetime pension based on their age, education, work history, pre-existing disabling conditions, and the physical limitations from the industrial injury.
 Rather than trying to live on a relatively small PPD award, a lifetime pension can provide financial security.

-Common Workplace Injuries and Occupational Diseases
+Common Workplace Injuries

 Whether you are suffering from a broken bone or a repetitive injury or disease that resulted in days off work, you deserve to be compensated for your injury and how it impacted your ability to work.
 Common workplace injuries include the following: